UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

     (x : type-Ab A) → conjugation-Ab A x ~ id is-identity-conjugation-Ab x y =
-    ( ap (add-Ab' A (neg-Ab A x)) (commutative-add-Ab A x y)) ∙ ( is-retraction-add-neg-Ab' A x y)
+    ( ap (add-Ab' A (neg-Ab A x)) (commutative-add-Ab A x y)) ∙ ( is-retraction-right-subtraction-Ab A x y)
 ```

 ### Laws for conjugation and addition